I am interested in combinatorics and geometry. I particularly like incidence geometry and Euclidean Ramsey theory.

 We provide a general framework to construct colorings avoiding short monochromatic arithmetic progressions in Euclidean Ramsey theory.

-Arxiv Preprint.
+Arxiv preprint.
 Our resources page is here.

 A conjecture of Erdos et. al. states that, with the exception of equilateral triangles, any two-coloring of the plane will have a monochromatic congruent copy of every three-point configuration.
 This conjecture is known in some special cases.
 In this manuscript, we confirm one of the most natural open cases (stated in the title).